-A digital bank account is a banking solution, often used by businesses, that doesn’t correspond to a physical bank, it’s all online.
+A digital bank account is a banking solution, often used by new and online businesses, that doesn’t correspond to a physical bank, it’s all online.

 Digital banks offer fast account opening, features for business – such as expense management, and offer cost-effective currency exchange.

 Check out our review of the top 7 online business bank accounts.

 Currency conversion and its associated fees are a sore point for any business that trades internationally.
 Digital banks regularly simplify this process by allowing accounts to hold balances in multiple currencies at once—28, in Revolut’s case.
 This means you can receive and send payment in foreign currency without ever having to deal with conversion rates.
 And when you do, most services offer conversions at ‘interbank’ values—zero markup, in other words.

 Traditional banks have been slow to realise that consumers, especially businesses, want unified platforms where they can both handle their money and track their spending.
 Digital banks offer this feature as standard, letting you set up spending plans, limits and targets.
 Monese, as an example, will even generate detailed reports of your spending habits so that you can identify potential waste more easily.